axelakhil/Book-Store-Management-system/README.md

 -->> a real time running clock.
 -->> full window resolution with designed exit button.
 -->> additional exceptional handling for user to go smoothly following all constraints.
--->> login system is provided and python file to add new login id's manually.
+-->> login system and signup system(with mastercode signup authentication)

 Files Description: